Shintarou5684/hanahuda/PROJECT_SNAPSHOT.md

 				LOG.debug("[pick] pool-code candidates=%d", #cand)
 				if #cand > 0 then return cand[rng:NextInteger(1, #cand)], "pool-code" end end
-			-- 4) any entry whose month has "ribbon"（UI側がプール指定しない場合の互換フォールバック）
-			local all = {}
+			-- 4) any entry whose month has "ribbon" local all = {}
 			for _, e in ipairs(entries) do
 				if monthHasKind(monthFromCard(e), "ribbon") then all[#all+1] = e end